ssheggrud/Mod_20_Project/README.md

 - Clean data of stray marks, unnecessary prefixes/suffixes, and other imperfections to ensure smooth, error-free processing.

-- usedummies for desired string values, e.g. for donor's profession and recipient candidate.
+- use dummies for desired string values, e.g. for donor's profession and recipient candidate.

 - Perform SMOTEENN analysis and generate associated figures (balanced accuracy score, confusion matrix, and classification report)